 If you’ve ever wondered how often you should pee on a daily basis, you’re not alone.
-How often you urinate is actually a very important sign of your overall health, beginning in infancy and continuing throughout your life.
-Keep reading to learn more about urination and when your pee may signal that you need to visit your doctor.
+How often you urinate is actually an important sign of your overall health, beginning in infancy and continuing throughout your life.
+Keep reading to learn more about urination and when peeing frequently may signal that you need to visit your doctor.

 - how much you drink in a day